My Sojourn into Self-Discovery – A solo India trip

 1. It makes you appreciate what you have

 I try to venture off the beaten path when I travel, but I often end up in a bubble of comfortability.
 As an American, I’m far removed from the harsh realities faced by those living a life of poverty.
 Maybe I see a beggar here or a shantytown there, but that’s about it.

 Not so in India.

-When you’re waiting for a train, you’ll talk with locals who sleep in the train station each night.
+When you’re waiting for a train and looking at the many faces of Mumbai, and beyond, you’ll talk with locals who sleep in the train station each night.
 You’ll buy chai from a woman who lives under a tarp and feeds her kids with nothing but a camping stove.
 And when you get sick of living out of your backpack, you’ll meet folks who can’t imagine having a change of clothes.

 It all makes life as a backpacker look pretty good.

 2. You’ll learn how to go with the flow